Andonome/dungen/README.md

 # Dun-Gen

-This overly ambitious dungeon generator seeks to create a fantasy-style, tabletop RPG, dungeon.
+This script crates a fantasy RPG dungeon as a conceptual map.

-## Plan
+## Method

 The script will attempt to create a dungeon, step by step, going through the dungeon's history.
-It could start as the empty passages left by the flow of magma, or a tin-mine.
+It could start as the empty passages left by water erosion, or a tin-mine.

 After that, a civilization establishes itself, traps can be made, and finally, a nasty bad-guy faction invades, populating the place with nasty things.